mvcss/mvcss.github.com/source/index.md

   text-transform: uppercase
 ```

 There’s no shortage of wonderful frameworks, ideas, and methods for tackling CSS across the web, and MVCSS wouldn’t exist without a few of these.
-Take a look at the Inspiration(link) section to find out more about our architectural roots.
+Take a look at the [Resources][resources] section to find out more about our architectural roots.

+[components]: /components
+[foundation]: /foundation
+[resources]: /resources
+[structures]: /structures